AndrasKovacs/normalization-bench/README.md

 #### Preliminary analysis & conclusions

 Modern JIT platforms don't seem to be good at lambda calculus.
-From the current benchamrking, JVM seems to be the best choice.
+From the current benchmarking, JVM seems to be the best choice.
 However, I haven't yet benchmarked call-by-need, which could possibly be a significant performance hit on JVM.
 At the moment it does not seem worth to write high-performance proof assistant implementation in any of the JIT languages, because plain hand-written